stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 2.5 =
+* iCal import can now import HTML descriptions.
+* Fixes bug with iCal import where feed contained VALARM.
+* qTip updated to 2.1.1.
+* Event list widget can sort by publication dates.
+* Styling for MP6 compatability added.
+* Display warning if an event in an imported iCal feed does not contain a UID.
+* Added class `eo-datepicker` to all front-end jQuery UI datepickers.
+* Fixes bug with long events in the widget calendar.
+[See #159](https://github.com/stephenharris/Event-Organiser/issues/159).
+* Added Catalan translation, thanks to jordioniric, marc.antje.
+* Updated Dutch translation, thanks to roel.
+* Updated Portugese (Brazil) translation, thanks to rafaelkvidal.
+* Updated Spanish translation, thanks to jagarre.

 = 2.4 =
 * iCal parser updated.
 Specifically: